 The answer is usually more money, a bigger house, a stable job, a partner… People look for answers in tangible, material possessions.
 You only have to read the media for a few days and you will soon see that wealth, fame and comfort, does not guarantee peace.
 Which is why the bible says: “Better a dry crust with peace and quiet than a house full of feasting with strife.”
 Prov 17:1.

 Peace is more than the absence of conflict, difficult circumstances or mere comforts.
 It is completeness, health, justice, prosperity, and protection.
 And it is a gift from God.
-Having peace means knowing in your spirit that everything will be ok, that no matter what, God will work for the greater good.
+It means knowing in your spirit that everything will be ok, that no matter what, God will work for the greater good.
 It is holding onto His promises in all situations.

 God Promises us peace

 “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.”
 John 14:27.
 God is telling us that He does not give us the temporary, material peace that the world offers, He has promised something far more enduring.

 Poor Sarah, (Genesis 21) if only she had believed the promise from God, she would not have fretted and worried throughout her pregnancy.
 Poor us.
 If only we believed the promises of God.
 Read His word, believe them and hold them close to your heart.

 Is 54:10 “Though the mountains be shaken and the hills be removed, yet my unfailing love for you will not be shaken nor my covenant of peace be removed, says the Lord who has compassion on you.”